 Craft Center art faculty will give demonstrations, presentations and question and answer sessions Monday-Thursday, 6:30-8:30 p.m. for both educators and students.
 This is an opportunity to gather and to receive information about more advanced techniques and educational opportunities in the arts.

 Students are required to stay in housing on the campus of Tennessee Tech University's Appalachian Center for Craft in Smithville, Tennessee.
 Educators who bring students are required to stay in Craft Center housing.
 Educators who attend without students have the option of staying in housing, but this is not a requirement.

 Cabins have two or four rooms with a common area.
-Each room has double accommodations (no singles available, though you may request a roommate).
-Students of the same gender from the same school will be roomed together.
+Each room will be a single to allow social distancing.
 Each room has two twin beds, night stands, dressers, a walk-in closet and a restroom with shower.
 All buildings on campus are air-conditioned and within easy walking distance of each other.

 Meals will be available a la carte for all participants.
 Plan on $5-$10 per meal.
 You may bring snacks or meal supplements.
 Each cabin has a full kitchen.
 We encourage you to eat in the on-site cafe whether your bring your own or order off the menu.